ENKI RedTeam CTF

 Once the Claude session limit reset, I shared what I'd figured out and we brainstormed together on how to crack it.

-Since this was the core vulnerability of the problem, I can't go into detail, but by combining a framework-specific feature exploit with network communication abuse, I finally got the FLAG.
+Using this method, I finally obtained the FLAG.
 It was 7 PM — eight hours after I had started on the problem.

 Getting that FLAG gave me a rush of dopamine I hadn't felt in a long time.
 When was the last time I spent eight straight hours grinding on a single problem?
-Claude's contribution was huge, but I can't deny that my own foundational knowledge played a major role in co-working with Claude effectively.
+Claude's contribution was huge, of course — but I'd like to think I deserve some credit too for understanding Claude's guidance and executing it correctly.

 Results